mediaprophet/simpleledger.github.io/docs/guides/how-to-use-explorer.md

 3. **Send**
 	- A standard SLP token "send" transaction on the blockchain.
 SLP Tokens and coins are stored in unspent transaction outputs or a utxo.
 If a token utxo (all or multiple tokens can be in one utxo) is split during the process, then the change from that split will be sent back to the wallet.
 This is typically done in the same address for SLP wallets (if they only use one address) but sometimes it can be sent to a new address (for wallets that use new change addreses).
 This can cause a send transaction to show a balance of the full utxo (or possibly your full balance) when viewed on the explorer.
 If you click into the transaction, you can view each output to see that the change of the tokens is sent back to you in new address and so it was counted towards the balance.
 4. **Burn (Send)**
 	- Tokens are stored within a utxo attached to a small amount of Bitcoin Cash.
-The burning of a token happens when the BCH is disconnected from the SLP token, which is then destroyed (or burned).
-This can happen if SLP tokens are sent to a BCH only wallet (instead of a BCH/SLP wallet) or if tokens are purposely burned from inside a wallet with that capability, such as [Electron Cash SLP](https://simpleledger.cash/project/electron-cash-slp-edition/).
+The burning of a token happens when the XEC is disconnected from the SLP token, which is then destroyed (or burned).
+This can happen if SLP tokens are sent to a XEC only wallet (instead of a XEC/SLP wallet) or if tokens are purposely burned from inside a wallet with that capability, such as [Electron Cash SLP](https://simpleledger.cash/project/electron-cash-slp-edition/).

 ## Transaction Details